Observing Double White Dwarfs with the Lunar GW Antenna: Results

-This means that with logarithmic axes the population will be characterized by the strong constrain of the diagonal $\log(\text{SNR})=\log(\sigma_{d_L}/d_L)$ corresponding to null covariance, but will extend over the diagonal for higher values of covariance.
-The degeneracy between $d_L$ and $\theta$ can be very accentuated, so the population is expected to easily detach from the limit condition $k=0$.

-A similar effect occurs in the lower plot, but in this case, the correlation is between ra and dec, whose errors are used to calculate the 90\% sky localization area, and the effect is less pronounced.
+The distribution in the upper plots of every graph (relation between the relative error of the luminosity distance and the S/N) features a neat border of the population distribution.
+This effect is expected, and explained in Sect. \ref{app:SNR_Dl_limit}.
 The best angular precision corresponds to $\approx0.3$ arcsec, and the most probable value to $\approx 330$ arcsec, both expressed at CL = 90\%.
-This makes the LGWA resolution at the level of precise EM observatories within the framework of high-SNR merging events.
+This makes the LGWA resolution at the level of precise EM observatories within the framework of galactic high-S/N merging events.

 Given the errors on sky localization and luminosity distance, it is possible to estimate the volume that contains the source as the portion of space identified by the $1\sigma$ errors on the localization parameters.
 This is a fundamental parameter, as accurately locating a source requires it to be confined within a reasonably small volume.
 The typical distances between stars in the MW strongly depends on the position, but an order of magnitude of the typical distances is around $0.1$ to $10$ pc.
 This means that the volume needed to identify a single star should be $ \lesssim 10^{-3}$ pc$^3$, although for the population near the Solar System, more accessible to optical observations, higher volumes can be enough.
 In addition, optical characterization of the possible sources (e.g. via spectral classification) can further increase the minimum volume if needed.
-In fig.~\ref{fig:post-analysis-megafigure}, bottom right plots, it is presented the relation between the distance and the volume: only a negligible part of the MW population lies under the (very strong) limit of $10^{-3}$ pc$^3$, however the majority the systems are limited in a maximum volume of less than $10^3$ pc$^3$, which is enough to apply other identification techniques to better constrain the position of the source if it is visible to electromagnetic detectors.
+In fig.~\ref{fig:F6}, bottom right plots, it is presented the relation between the distance and the volume: only a negligible part of the MW population lies under the (very strong) limit of $10^{-3}$ pc$^3$, however the majority the systems are limited in a maximum volume of less than $10^3$ pc$^3$, which is enough to apply other identification techniques to better constrain the position of the source if it is visible to electromagnetic detectors.

-Note that the exact positions of the single DWDs are not of great importance if the goal is to obtain a statistical characterization of the MW DWD population and match it with the observed SN Ia rate.
-On the contrary, it is crucial if the objective is to study the single system's properties to characterize a SN Ia progenitor.